 Our Support Community

 Social media has made it easy to connect people from the farthest corners of the world.
-Our community group members give the newly diagnosed a place to virtually gather for peer interaction, compare notes, and share stories.
+Our community group members give the newly diagnosed a place to gather for peer interaction, compare notes virtually, and share stories.
 Most importantly, it’s a private place to vent during the bad days when those surrounding you haven’t a clue what you are experiencing.

 The Silent Bleed website was founded by Jason Roberts, a Superficial Siderosis sufferer who needed help.
 With the assistance of friends, he turned the spark of an idea into reality.
 This UK registered charity focuses on fundraising activities and if you’re struggling to find relevant patient information, then you’ve come to the right place.

 Find out more about superficial siderosis, view a webinar, download or order printed leaflets to share with family, friends, and physicians.
 Our Q&A pages feature answers to your questions on symptoms, medication, and life with Superficial Siderosis by Dr. Levy, to help you make decisions about the best way forward.

 We’ve no option but to fight back.
 Quiz nights, live music, charity fun-runs, from the stupid to the sublime, we’ve done it to raise cash for research.
 Talk to us if you’d like to run your own event and have some fun while you’re doing it.-The Silent Bleed

 The Silent Bleed Charity Facebook group is moderated by Jason Roberts, founder of The Silent Bleed.
 It’s a private group where members can discuss fundraising ideas, share news, ask questions, and discuss the roadblocks of life with Superficial Siderosis.
 Growing by leaps and bounds, it now counts more than 300 members